bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

        |
        +---main.py

-The following is the directory app tree that the Bokeh server is familiar with:
+The following is the directory app structure that the Bokeh server is familiar
+with:

 .. code-block:: none